Stocks slump as Wall Street heads for another losing week

 A day earlier, Wall Street seemed set for healthy gains for the week after American Airlines, Tesla and other big companies reported strong profits or better forecasts for future earnings than analysts expected.
-A long parade of such corporate optimism has helped stocks remain resilient, even with so many worries swirling about rising rates, inflation, the war in Ukraine and the coronavirus.
+Such corporate optimism has helped stocks remain relatively resilient, even as worries swirl about the highest inflation in decades, the war in Ukraine and the coronavirus.

 But markets buckled as the chair of the Federal Reserve indicated the central bank may indeed hike short-term interest rates by double the usual amount at upcoming meetings, starting in two weeks.